 Overall, our projections show that aggregate edible consumption for the sum of countries in our regional model will increase by over 80%, from 54.8 Mt to 100 Mt, between 2015 and 2050 (SI.5).
 These countries comprise 55% of global fish consumption today and are thus indicative of the degree of change in future fish consumption worldwide.
 On a live-weight basis, total demand for fish across the 10 countries will almost double from 80.7 Mt to 154.7 Mt.
-These projections provide a rough gauge of future fish demand but are only suggestive as they do not include changes in dietary preferences for different types of fish and other animal-source foods, which will likely change for a variety of reasons such as consumer concerns over human health, sustainability, food safety, convenience, and the emergence of plant-based meat substitutes.
+These projections provide a rough gauge of future fish demand but are only suggestive as they do not include changes in dietary preferences for different types of fish and other animal source foods, which will likely change for a variety of reasons such as consumer concerns over human health, sustainability, food safety, convenience, and the emergence of plant-based meat substitutes.

 3. Discussion

-Looking forward to 2050, the environmental footprint and nutritional consequences of fish consumption will depend largely on the quantity and types of fish species consumed and substitutions in demand between fish and other animal sourced foods.
+Looking forward to 2050, the environmental footprint and nutritional consequences of fish consumption will depend largely on the quantity and types of fish species consumed and substitutions in demand between fish and other animal source foods.
 The dietary transitions unfolding globally will serve to restructure food systems and will likely set certain countries onto particular nutritional trajectories68.
 Although projections in Figure 8 are rough, they suggest a significant rise in fish consumption from current levels.
-As blue food consumption increases in several of these 10 countries (i.e., China, India, Nigeria, USA, Peru, Mexico, Brazil), per capita consumption of meat, dairy, and eggs will likely decrease, leading to greater dietary intake of DHA+EPA fatty acids, iron, calcium, and vitamin B-12, but reduced vitamin A intake57.
-If preferences were also to shift toward aquatic foods and away from processed foods at higher levels of income for health reasons, consumers would likely experience reduced rates of diet-related non-communicable disease (e.g., cardiovascular disease, diabetes, stroke)57.
+As blue food consumption increases in several of these 10 countries (i.e., China, India, Nigeria, USA, Peru, Mexico, Brazil), per capita consumption of meat, dairy, and eggs will likely decrease, leading to greater dietary intake of DHA+EPA fatty acids, iron, calcium, and vitamin B-12, but reduced vitamin A intake if aquatic foods are substituted for other meat and dairy products57.
+If preferences were also to shift toward aquatic foods and away from ultra-processed foods at higher levels of income for health reasons, consumers would likely experience reduced rates of diet-related non-communicable disease (e.g., cardiovascular disease, diabetes, stroke)57.
 For most countries in Figure 8, rising fish consumption will enrich diets in terms of micronutrients, including iron, calcium, vitamin B12, and zinc, and seafood omega-3 fatty acids57.